 I spent the last few nights testing Gemini 3.1 Pro on complex Python scripts.
 The handling of conditional logic has vastly improved: the model seems to "reflect" before generating tokens, reducing hallucinations on edge cases.
 For those building autonomous agents, this means fewer correction loops and lower costs.

 In parallel, Sonnet 4.6 is rewriting the rules for my Automated Newsroom.
 If the promise regarding long context handling is kept, I will be able to reduce dependency on more expensive models like Opus.
 Inference speed combined with logic is the only metric that matters when you have to process thousands of data points in real time.
+The paradox is that most teams already know the model benchmarks, what's usually missing is a decision grid that ties model, target latency and cost per thousand calls to the real task volume.
+A technical AI consultation on a high-volume scenario always starts there, not from the model shortlist.

 There is another aspect that struck me: ByteDance's move with Seed2.0.
 Offering high performance at a fraction of the cost of Western models changes my flowcharts.
 If I can achieve a comparable result while spending 20%, project ROI scales vertically.
 It is the beginning of a real price war and real-time coding.